Crown421/code-review-project/README.md

 to get a list of available tasks.

 ## Secrets
-This project requires an OpenAI api key stored in an `.env.json` file at the top of the repo, that looks like
+For development, this projects requires an OpenAI api key stored in an `.env.json` file at the top of the repo, that looks like
 ```
 {
     "OPENAI_API_KEY": "sk-...."
 }

 ```
-A better approach would be to add [fnox](https://fnox.jdx.dev/), store the secret either using local encryption or better in a cloud secret manager, and use `mise` to add it to the relevant commands (i.e. `fnox exec -- uv run fastapi dev server/src/main.py`)
+A better approach would be to add [fnox](https://fnox.jdx.dev/), store the secret either using local encryption or better in a cloud secret manager, and use `mise` to add it to the relevant commands (i.e. `fnox exec -- uv run fastapi dev server/src/main.py`).
+This would also allow using basically identically commands locally and in the cloud (where secret manager access would be injected for example via IAM.)